Georgia State Route 236

 State Route 236 is a 10.30 mi long state highway in Fulton County and DeKalb County, Georgia.
-The route begins at Piedmont Road (SR 237) in south Buckhead and ends at Stone Mountain Freeway (US 78/SR 10) exit 7 in Stone Mountain.
-It is signed as Lindbergh Drive in Fulton County, and LaVista Road and Hugh Howell Road in DeKalb County.
-It is also concurrent with US 29/SR 8 for less than a mile in DeKalb.
+The route begins at Piedmont Road (SR 237) in south Buckhead and ends at Lawrenceville Highway (US 29/SR 8) in Tucker.
+It is signed as Lindbergh Drive in Fulton County, and LaVista Road in DeKalb County.

 Route description

 SR 236 begins at an intersection with SR 237 (Piedmont Road) in Buckhead, Atlanta.
 The route heads east on Lindbergh Drive, a street which begins a mile to the west of SR 237 at US 19/SR 9.
 Midway between SR 237 and the Fulton-DeKalb County line, SR 236 passes under a large interchange connecting Interstate 85, SR 13, and SR 400 and connects to I-85 northbound HOV lane via an on-ramp located in the center of the interchange.

 Past I-85, SR 236 curves to the southeast and crosses into DeKalb County, where Lindbergh Drive becomes LaVista Road at Cheshire Bridge Road.
 As LaVista Road, SR 236 is two lanes wide and has a 35 miles per hour speed limit.
 As the route heads east toward Tucker, SR 236 intersects a number of primary north–south arterials, including SR 42, US 23/SR 155, and Interstate 285 (at exit 37).
 SR 236 becomes 5 lanes wide about 1/2 mile before Northlake.
 Upon crossing Northlake Parkway, the speed limit increases to 45 mi/h.